alex-otd/otd-utm-link-builder/README.md

 💬 Feedback & Contributions
 Pull requests, suggestions, and feedback are welcome.
 Open an issue or fork the repo to contribute.

-yaml
-Copy
-Edit

----

-Would you like a matching `LICENSE` file (MIT)?
-Or a `CONTRIBUTING.md` template if you’re opening this up to collaborators?